spacechase0/StardewValleyMods/DynamicGameAssets/README.md

 * Crops do not have `"MaxIncreasePerFarmLevel"`.
 I think this can be done using (Dynamic Fields)[#] (though I haven't tested it yet).
 * Internationalization is done through the `i18n` folder now.
 * Tilesheets are supported.
 See the (Texture field type)[#] section.
-* All items of the same type go in the same json file (such as `objects.json`) at the root of the content pack; this is to make it so overwriting folders does not result in items that should no longer be present.
+* Everything goes in or is referenced by `content.json` at the root of the content pack; this is to make it so overwriting folders does not result in items that should no longer be present.
 (In Json Assets, you had to delete the mod and reinstall it to avoid this behavior.)
 * Rings are not supported.
  * This is due to the fact that you need SMAPI code to implement their effects anyways; at that point, you can just use a custom subclass of `Ring` and the SpaceCore serialization API like this mod does.
 * Similarly, there is no longer a code API for dynamically registering items.
-(There is/will be one for registering a static content pack inside your mod folder, though.)
-You can just subclass things and register it with the SapceCore serializer like this mod does.
+You can just subclass things and register it with the SapceCore serializer like this mod does, or subclass `ContentPack`, add your items to it, and then register your content pack directly with the mod.
 * Maybe more I forgot.

 ## Useful commands
 * `dga_list` - List the items in all content packs.
 * `dga_add <mod.id/ItemId> [quantity]` - Add the specified item to your inventory (in the specified amount, if possible for the given item type).
 * `dga_reload` - Reload all content packs.
+* `dga_store [mod.id]` - Get a store containing all currently enabled items (optionally from a speicfic pack).

 ## manifest.json
 For your content pack, you need a normal SMAPI content pack manifest.json.
-However, you need two additional fields, `"DGA.FormatVersion"` (currently 1) and `"DGA.ConditionsFormatVersion"` (matching the Content Patcher version for the conditions you want to use).
+However, you need two additional fields, `"DGA.FormatVersion"` (currently 2) and `"DGA.ConditionsFormatVersion"` (matching the Content Patcher version for the conditions you want to use).
 Example:

 ```json
 {